7 Ways Cloud ERP Helps Build Resilience and Agility

 The shift to remote work was already underway when the coronavirus pandemic forced a rapid acceleration of those plans for many businesses.
 With state and local shutdowns looming, companies had to quickly find ways to transition their workforces to comply with stay-at-home rules.
 Reality hit hard when organizations began to have difficulty managing critical process with a remote workforce.
 Closing the books is just one example.
 Companies using basic accounting software, like QuickBooks, or an outdated ERP system, learned quickly that their standard approach wasn’t feasible with the entire accounting team working from home.

-Using NetSuite’s cloud ERP, the same accounting team can confidently review the data, make any changes and close the books remotely without having to be in the same physical location.
+Using a system like Acumatica or NetSuite’s cloud ERP, the same accounting team can confidently review the data, make any changes and close the books remotely without having to be in the same physical location.
 The system’s checklist functionality lets users know exactly what steps need to be taken and ensures a smooth close process.

 2. Complies with accounting standards and regulatory requirements.